WShabti-Team/WShabtiRate/README.md

 Press **Reset** to go back to **x1**

 ## Compatibility
-This extension has been now tested with:
+This extension has been tested with:

 ✅ - YouTube